Sparse hypergraphs: new bounds and constructions: Rainbow cycles and solution-free sets

-Now we can conclude that all equations having form (\ref{equation}) contain at most $t:=\binom{r}{3}+3\binom{r}{4}$ different versions, which are denoted by $Eq_1,\ldots,Eq_t$, respectively.
-Thus a set $M\s[n]$ is $R_4$-sum-free with $R=\{b_1,\ldots,b_r\}$ if and only if it has no nontrivial solution to any of the equations $Eq_1,\ldots,Eq_t$.
-The remaining part of the proof can be summarized as follows: We will first use Lemmas \ref{4-sum-free} and \ref{sumfree} to construct $t$ sufficiently large sets $M_1,\ldots,M_t\s[n]$ such that $M_i$ has no nontrivial solution to each $Eq_i$ for $1\le i\le t$.
-Then Lemma \ref{prmethod} will guarantee the existence of a desired large enough set $M$ with no nontrivial solution to any of the equations $Eq_1,\ldots,Eq_t$.
-The details are presented as follows.
+In order to construct a sufficiently large solution-free set $M\s[n]$, in the rest of the proof we proceed as follows.
+Using Lemmas \ref{4-solution-free} and \ref{sumfree} we can construct $t$ sets $M_1,\ldots,M_t\s[n]$ such that for $1\le i\le t$, $|M_i|>n^{1-o(1)}$ and it has no nontrivial solution to the equation $Eq_i$.
+Then Lemma \ref{prmethod} will guarantee the existence of a large set $M:=M_1\cap\big(\cap_{j=2}^t (M_j+\mu_j)\big)$ which contains no nontrivial solution to any of the equations $Eq_1,\ldots,Eq_t$, as detailed below.